The University Archive's Special Collections cover a broad range of subjects

 The Brechin Diocesan Library and Manuscripts

-In 1792 the Diocesan Library was founded to collect books and manuscripts for the improvement of the clergy.
-Two hundred years later the library, a collection of over 10,000 rare books and manuscripts, was deposited with Dundee University.
+In 1792 the Diocesan Library was founded to collect books for the improvement of the clergy.
+Two hundred years later the library, a collection of over 10,000 rare books and manuscripts, was deposited with Dundee University, along with manuscript material created by the Diocese, its churches and clergy.

-The library consists largely of theological books, some of great bibliographic interest.
-The manuscript and documentary material were created by the Diocese, its churches and clergy, comprising administrative records, sermons and discourses, correspondence, diaries, transcripts of baptismal and other registers, plans and photographs.
+The library consists of many theological books, some of great bibliographic interest, but it also contains many works of history, the classics, philosophy, medicine, and science.
+The oldest volume dates from around 1475, and as with many rare book collections, the bindings, iluustrations, seals and other physical aspects are as of equal interest as the content.
+The manuscript and documentary material comprises administrative records, sermons and discourses, correspondence, diaries, transcripts of baptismal and other registers, plans and photographs.
 The Diocese of Brechin largely covers the counties of Kincardine, Angus and Perth.

 Please note that staff normally need 24hrs notice to retrieve items from this collection